yashtripathi-successive/js-training/README.md

 # js-training

-part1 - changed part 2

-key takeaways :
+key takeaways : 12 Factor App

 One codebase, many versions
 - Use one project in version control (like Git), but deploy it in many environments (dev, test, production).